 In the crops section you will find recommended cultural practices, varieties and nutrient recommendations for each crop, along with specific information on management of weeds, insects and diseases for that crop or crop group.
 Pesticides for weeds, insects and diseases have been updated.

 This manual is a collaborative effort of members of the Extension Vegetable Programs of the Universities of Maine, New Hampshire, Vermont, Connecticut, Rhode Island, and Massachusetts.
-The information presented here has been updated as of August 2011 and contains the best available knowledge at the time of posting.
+The information presented here is updated as of July 2013 and contains the best available knowledge at the time of posting.
 The recommendations in this Guide are based on the best available knowledge at the time of printing.
 Any reference to commercial products, trade names or brand names is for educational purposes only, and no endorsement or approval is intended.

 Regarding pesticide information provided in the New England Vegetable Management Guide: the user of this information assumes all risks for personal injury or property damage.
 If the information in this guide does not agree with the current labeling, follow the label instructions.The label is the law.